CubeironJames/Cubeiron/README.md

 # Cubeiron
 The printer that rose from the ashes of an Anycubic Chiron

+the project is very young and makes no claims upon being superior to the original.

 Project cuberiron was born because of my dissatisfaction with the initial quality of my Anycubic Chiron.

-this project aims to correct some of the inherent flaws built into the printer designed by Anycubi, along with changing build format into a cube style frame.
+the project aims to correct ALL of the inherent flaws built into the printer designed by Anycubic, along with changing build format into a cube style frame.

+The Cubeiron promises a few thing over the original, improved stabiliy, improved electrical integrity, and all of the inherent ignorantly created fire hazards removed.

-the following parts will be required to complete this conversion
+the following things will be required to complete this conversion

 BOM "click here"